michaelgrosner/tribeca/README.md

  * Use your own SSL certificate with `--ssl-crt` and `--ssl-key`, see [web ui](https://github.com/ctubio/Krypto-trading-bot#web-ui) section.
 Otherwise, the unsecure built-in certificate is a fully featured default openssl, that you may just need to authorise in your browser.

-### Configuration

-See [etc/K.sh.dist](https://github.com/ctubio/Krypto-trading-bot/blob/master/etc/K.sh.dist) file or your own `./K.sh` file.

-It just contains a few variables with examples ready to be reused.
-The very end of the file contains the code that starts the bot.

 ### Upgrade to the latest commit

-After reinstalling, you will need to manually restart any running instances using `make restart` or `make restartall`.
+If you upgrade while having any instance running in the background, you will need to manually restart it using `make restart` or `make restartall` to start using the latest version.

-To upgrade under Manual ZIP Installation, please run `make reinstall`.
+#### Upgrade under Manual ZIP Installation:

+Please run `make reinstall` to download the upgraded source and executable files.

-To upgrade under Manual GIT Installation:
+#### Upgrade under Manual GIT Installation:

-Feel free anytime to check if there are new modifications with `make diff`.
+Feel free anytime to check if there are new upgrades with `make diff`.

-Once you decide that is time to upgrade, execute `make latest` to download and install the latest modifications in your remote branch (or directly `make reinstall` to skip the validation of the new commit messages).
+Once you decide that is time to upgrade, execute `make upgrade` (or directly `make reinstall` to skip the validation of the new commits).

-If you only use `git` to pull the latest commits, you will still need to recompile using `make reinstall` (or using `make dist K` or just `make` if you have modified source files) and then `make restart` to start using the latest version.
+If you only use `git` to pull the latest source files from the remote branch, you will still need to upgrade or recompile your executable files.

+To not upgrade but instead recompile your own modified source files, use `make dist K` or just `make` (see [Build notes](#build-notes)).

 ### Multiple instances party time

-Please note, an "instance" is in fact a `*.sh` config file located in the top level path; using a single machine and the same source folder, you can run as many instances as `*.sh` files you have in the top level path (limited by the available free RAM).
+Please note, an "instance" is in fact a `*.sh` config file; using a single machine with a single installation, you can run as many instances as `*.sh` files you have (limited by the available free RAM).

 You can list the current running instances with `make list`.